Group marriage does not look quite so terrible as the philistines, whose minds cannot get beyond brothels, imagine it to be.

 There are very probably alien civilizations that are superhuman, to the point of being god-like in ways that exceed anything a theologian could possibly imagine.
 Their technical achievements would seem as supernatural to us as ours would seem to a Dark Age peasant transported to the twenty-first century.

 The prevailing explanation for these alien encounters is DNA field theory.
 It’s known that disciplined meditation can heighten one’s perceptual abilities to tap into a wider range of reality than is accessible to normal consciousness.
 This is how mystics have traditionally attributed their knowledge of the divine.
 Hallucinogenic drugs instantly and far more effectively open up consciousness to these extrasensory states.
-In field theory, energy permeates the universe in electromagnetic waves, which act like radio frequencies that resonate together and exchange information simultaneously across space.
+In field theory, energy permeates the universe in electromagnetic waves, which act like radio frequencies that resonate together and exchange information instantly across space.
 In humans these waves resonate at the molecular level in DNA, and hallucinogens enable consciousness to tune in to such information encoded in the DNA.
 This explains how ancient shamans around the world were able to visualize “double helixes, twisted ladders, and chromosome shapes” and depicted these in drawings and paintings long before the discovery of the molecule’s structure.
-“DNA and the cell-based life it codes for are an extremely sophisticated technology that far surpasses our present-day understanding and that was initially developed elsewhere than on earth” (Jeremy Narby, The Cosmic Serpent).
+As Jeremy Narby puts it, “DNA and the cell-based life it codes for are an extremely sophisticated technology that far surpasses our present-day understanding and that was initially developed elsewhere than on earth” (The Cosmic Serpent).

 The pursuit of intellectual spirituality includes aesthetic appreciation as well: contemplation of the arts and music, religious art included.
 I’ve long found it peculiar that so many fervent Christians show little enthusiasm for the arts of their own tradition—the paintings and sculptures of the medieval and Renaissance masters, the great cathedrals, the Church’s 1,000-plus years of sacred music, and the like.
 Artistic endeavor is itself spirituality in practice, a way of tapping into the wellspring of divine energy and inspiration.
 It’s why a street musician is more “spiritual” than a street preacher shouting at people to stop living in sin.